1st Cavalry Division (United States): Organization

+Organization history

 The 4th Brigade Combat Team "Long Knife" inactivated in October 2013 the following units: the Special Troops Battalion, 4th BCT; the 5th Battalion, 82nd Artillery; and 27th Brigade Support Battalion, with some of the companies of the latter two used to augment artillery and support battalions in the remaining three BCTs.
-The 1st Squadron, 9th Cavalry joined the 2d Brigade Combat Team, the 2d Battalion, 7th Cavalry joined the 3d Brigade Combat Team and the 2d Battalion, 12th Cavalry joined the 1st Brigade Combat Team.
-The 3d Cavalry Regiment was subordinate to the division until March 2017.
+The 1st Squadron, 9th Cavalry joined the 2nd Brigade Combat Team, the 2nd Battalion, 7th Cavalry joined the 3rd Brigade Combat Team and the 2nd Battalion, 12th Cavalry joined the 1st Brigade Combat Team.
+The 3rd Cavalry Regiment was subordinate to the division until March 2017.

+Division insignia

 Shoulder sleeve insignia

 The shoulder sleeve insignia was originally approved 3 January 1921, with several variations in colors of the bend and horse's head to reflect the subordinate elements of the division.
 The design was authorized for wear by all subordinate elements of the division on 11 December 1934, and previous authorization for the variations was canceled.
 The insignia is worn subdued on field uniforms after experience in the Vietnam War, where the gold was too conspicuous.
 Normally, the gold is changed to the base color of the uniform to subdue it.
 With the retirement of the green "Class A" uniform in October 2015, only the subdued version of the SSI is worn, on the ACU's left sleeve.

 It consists on a yellow, triangular Norman shield with rounded corners 5.25 in in height overall, a black diagonal stripe extends over the shield from upper left to lower right, and in the upper right a black horse's head cuts off diagonally at the neck, all within a 0.125-in green border.

 Yellow was chosen because it is the traditional cavalry color, and the horse's head refer to the division's original cavalry structure.
 Black, symbolic of iron, alludes to the transition to tanks and armor.
 The black diagonal stripe represents a sword baldric and is a mark of military honor; it also implies movement "up the field" and thus symbolizes aggressive elan and attack.
 The one diagonal bend and the one horse's head also allude to the division's numerical designation.